What is an eyelid lift blepharoplasty?

 In order to avoid these issues, Dr. Panossian requires strict adherence to pre- as well as postoperative instructions.
 Additional instructions are also provided under the Pre-and Postoperative General Instructions section.
 Dr. Panossian and his staff are available at all times to address emergencies or to clarify any pre- or postoperative instructions.

-Why choose Dr Panossian
+Why choose Dr. Panossian?

 - He received his medical education at Tufts University School of Medicine.